 “Captain Baggs, what have you got us into?”
 Officer Joyner said after Millie photographed his face and badge number.
 Ronnie was still angry.

-“You men are going to be the subjects of a massive lawsuit against the Chicago Police Department for the sexual abuse of our client.
+“You men will be the subjects of a massive lawsuit against the Chicago Police Department for the sexual abuse of our client.
 While the city will eventually pay the civil award, they’ll hold it against each of you for participating.
 So, say goodbye to any professional career advancement, fellows.”

-When she said that, all four officers released their grip on the Angel and stepped away from the table.
+All four officers released their grip on the Angel and stepped away from the table.
 Gasping for breath, Angel lifted herself on one elbow and folded one knee underneath, curling into almost a fetal position.
-Her nose and the corner of her mouth were dripping blood, her face flushed
+Blood dripped from Angel’s nose and the corner of her mouth.
+Baggs looked at her scornfully.

-Baggs looked at her scornfully: “Are these people your lawyers?”
+“Are these people your lawyers?”

-Looking beaten and discouraged, Angel glanced first at John Merrick, then looked at Captain Baggs and nodded in the affirmative.
+Looking beaten and discouraged, Angel glanced at John Merrick, then Captain Baggs and nodded in the affirmative.

 “Let the record show that the prisoner has confirmed that we are indeed her lawyers.
 Captain Baggs, where are her clothes?”
 John Merrick said.